 Numeracy & Quantitative Reasoning website provides opportunities to improve numeracy and quantitative reasoning skills to overcome insecurities around dealing with numbers.

-Science Commons is a “one-stop learning” resource centre on Level 3 of the McLaughlin Library that offers one-on-one help to students in mathematics and statistics, physics and chemistry courses.
+Science Commons (Help Rooms) is a “one-stop learning” resource centre on Level 3 of the McLaughlin Library that offers one-on-one help to students in mathematics and statistics, physics and chemistry courses.
 It is staffed by teaching assistants from high-enrolment and challenging courses.

 Supported Learning Groups (SLGs) are peer led study groups that help students navigate challenging course material and show them new ways to approach difficult course concepts.